tvartom/ansible-collection-serveradmin/README.md

 5. Log out, log in as a sudo-user (It should now be possible with public-key authentication with the sudo-users.
 The sudo-users must be specified in the serveradmin config.)

+6. Only for devmode with VirtualBox Shared folders, run: `<prefix>_ansible_vboxsf`

-6. Run: Any datamigration, if your applications is dependent on it.
+7. Run: Any datamigration, if your applications is dependent on it.
 (Remember to have agent forward activated for your ssh-connection)

-7. Run: `<prefix>_ansible_applications` to set up all application-instances on this server.
+8. Run: `<prefix>_ansible_applications` to set up all application-instances on this server.
 This will configure nginx, redis, php, mariadb, sign ssl-certificate etc.

-8. Only for devmode, Run `<prefix>_init_devmode` (This must be run by the devmode user)
+9. Only for devmode, Run `<prefix>_init_devmode` (This must be run by the devmode user)

-9. Run: `<prefix>_deploy` for every application.
+10. Run: `<prefix>_deploy` for every application.
 This will pull down your source code, and deploy it.

 ### Devmode

 See `Bootstrap a server` for setting up server.

-Step 8 will initiate all git repos for your applications.
-These are placed in `/home/<devmode_user>/workspace` and accessible with Samba or NFS.
+Step 9 will initiate all git repos for your applications.
+These are placed in `/home/<devmode_user>/workspace` and accessible with VBox shared folders, Samba or NFS.

-Step 9 gives you the option to deploy `devmode_infopage`.
+Step 10 gives you the option to deploy `devmode_infopage`.
 When you've done that, you can reach an infopage by opening that ip-address in your webbrowser.
 The page gives you some basic information including config to paste in your local hosts-file, to be able to access your applications on the server.

 ### Access local database